-Equifax breach includes the compromise of personal information of approximately 143 million individuals, as originally reported.
+Equifax’s breach includes the compromise of the personal information of approximately 143 million individuals, as originally reported.
 However, as of October 15, CNN reported that there have now been another 2.5 million people breached.
-The breach includes information including social security numbers, birthdates, credit card numbers and drivers’ licenses.
+The breach includes information including social security numbers, birthdates, credit card numbers, and drivers’ licenses.

 As to how much liability Equifax breach will cause, nobody really knows just yet.
 We do know, however, that the Federal Trade Commission (FTC) and many state attorney generals have already started proceedings against Equifax.
 “The FTC typically does not comment on ongoing investigations,” spokesman Peter Kaplan wrote in an email to Reuters.
 “However, in light of the intense public interest and the potential impact of this matter, I can confirm that FTC staff are investigating the Equifax breach.”
 In addition, almost 40 states have joined an investigation into Equifax’s business practices.

 More recently, Equifax’s cybersecurity has come under fire, stating the core of the compromise was due to a vulnerability in Apache’s open-source Struts software.
 First discovered earlier this year, the vulnerability was patched in March, months before the beginning of the Equifax compromise.
-Had the company patched the software when a fix first became available, Equifax breach could have been averted.Use automated online system to shift the costs away from your company and protect your employees from abuse by providing them with guaranteed security.
+Had the company patched the software when a fix first became available, the Equifax breach could have been averted.Use automated online system to shift the costs away from your company and protect your employees from abuse by providing them with guaranteed security.

 Emptech Entices Lawmakers to Improve Sensitive Data Regulations